 Whether you’ve gotten a questionable haircut or just have hair that’s a little thinner than you’d like, a good set of hair extensions can give you the locks of your dreams.

 Choosing the right hair extensions is key, though.
 If you don’t get the right type, length, weight, and color, the hair extensions will look obvious rather than seamless.
-With so many faux tresses on the market, how do you find the right extensions for your hair?
+How do you find the right extensions for your hair?

 Unlike sewn or glued salon extensions, at-home hair extensions use clips or pins to attach to your natural hair, which means you can put in your extensions and take them out in a hurry.
 You can wear your extensions one day, then go back to your natural hair the next.